yuvalmGS/gigaspaces-wiki-jekyll/sbp/refreshable-business-logic-example.markdown

 # Running the Example

-1. Extract the [example|^refreshable-prototype.zip] archive into a folder.
+1. Extract the depanlinkexampletengahlink/attachment_files/sbp/refreshable-prototype.zipbelakanglink archive into a folder.
 Navigate to the folder (calling it <refreshable-prototype>), modify the setDevEnv.bat file to have proper paths for GigaSpaces home, Java home and Ant home.
 Also modify the NIC_ADDR variable to have proper ip address.
 Run the startShell.bat script.
 This will open a command window.
 2. Build the example to use your GigaSpaces and Java versions using following,